 The key lies in the signal processing capability of Mesh AP and whether it supports Tri-Band function.
-After seeing the distance between AP1 and host router, we will discuss the layout between the latter and other APs.
+After seeing the distance between AP1 and the host router, we will discuss the layout between the latter and other APs.

 How does a Mesh AP layout work?

-To find the ideal distance between Host and multiple APs, we again set up a goal of five users watching Live Streaming at the same time and attempt to do so for AP1, AP2, and the router.
+To find the ideal distance between the Host and multiple APs, we again set up a goal of five users watching Live Streaming at the same time and attempt to do so for AP1, AP2, and the router.

-First, we take the distance between Host and AP1 as an independent variable.
-With a distance of 55 and 61 meters between Host and AP1 respectively, we look for the maximum distance between AP1 and AP2 (dependent variable in this experiment) in order to understand the relationship between AP distance and network coverage.
+First, we take the distance between the Host and AP1 as an independent variable.
+With a distance of 55 and 61 meters between the Host and AP1 respectively, we look for the maximum distance between AP1 and AP2 (dependent variable in this experiment) in order to understand the relationship between the AP distance and network coverage.

 The results are as follows:

-Based on the test results, the distance between AP1 and AP2 does change according to the distance between Host and AP1.
+Based on the test results, the distance between AP1 and AP2 does change according to the distance between the Host and AP1.

 Take Mesh AP of brand C as an example.
-When the distance between Host and AP1 is 55 meters, the maximum distance between AP1 and AP2 is still 43 meters.
+When the distance between the Host and AP1 is 55 meters, the maximum distance between AP1 and AP2 is still 43 meters.
 But when the distance is 61 meters, the distance between AP1 and AP2 drastically reduces to 9 meters.
-Although the capabilities of each brand are different, the long distance between Host and AP1 will inversely affect the coverage distance between AP1 and AP2.
+Although the capabilities of each brand are different, the long distance between the Host and AP1 will inversely affect the coverage distance between AP1 and AP2.

 Based on this test result, Brand C has the highest coverage of all three when the distance between Host and AP1 is 61 meters.
 But when the distance is 55 meters, the overall coverage drops to 97 meters.

 Test results show that placing AP in a blind spot does not necessarily guarantee network speed or coverage.
 The efficiency and specifications of Mesh APs on the market are not all the same, and consumers should pay more attention to it when making their purchases.
-The distance between Host and AP will also affect the overall Wi-Fi coverage.
-When setting up Mesh APs, it is necessary to calculate the ideal distance between APs in order to ensure network stability.
+The distance between the Host and the AP will also affect the overall Wi-Fi coverage.
+When setting up Mesh APs, it is necessary to calculate the ideal distance between the APs in order to ensure network stability.

-Allion offers the best setup guide for Mesh Wi-Fi!
+Allion offers the best setup guide for Mesh Wi-Fi

 As the era of IoT unfolds, users will have increasing needs for high-speed networks and excellent coverage.
 The advent of Mesh Wi-Fi will bring about a smooth and fast internet experience.
 Yet before consumers buy their Mesh APs, they should understand that the coverage of the Mesh network is affected by the rollout of the APs.